Winter Season- All About the Water Element

 Pain in the soles of the feet.

-Sexual problems; which can include lack of excitement, premature ejaculation, and vaginal dryness.
+Sexual problems; can include lack of excitement, premature ejaculation, and vaginal dryness.

 Anxiety and excessive fear.